The geometry of 2-calibrated manifolds

-The above property will imply that if we have a sequence of stratifications $\mathcal{S}$ such that for a choice of approximate holomorphic coordinates and reference frames, in the associated local basis $\mu_{k,x,I}$ of equation \ref{eqn:canframe} the strata $S_k^a$ are given by equations (functions) that do not depend neither on $k$ nor on $x$, then the different bounds associated to the strata (basically those of the local functions defining them) will not depend on $k$ and $x$ (we can compute them for the corresponding model with the Euclidean metric elements). \end{remark}
+In particular we have a uniform control on the new metric of the total space of the bundles $\mathcal{J}^1_DL_k$ (resp. $\mathcal{J}^1L_k$).
+In a similar manner this uniform control also holds for the bundles $\mathcal{J}^r_DE_k$ (resp. $\mathcal{J}^rE_k$).
+A useful outcome is that if we have a sequence of stratifications $\mathcal{S}$ such that for a choice of approximate holomorphic coordinates and reference frames, in the associated local basis $\mu_{k,x,I}$ of equation (\ref{eqn:canframe}) the strata $S_k^a$ are given by equations (functions) that do not depend neither on $k$ nor on $x$, then the different bounds associated to the strata (basically those of the local functions defining them) will not depend on $k$ and $x$ (because we can compute them for the corresponding model with the Euclidean metric elements). \end{remark}